-This article shares some great advice from car accident attorneys Cantor Crane as to what is personal injury law.
+This article shares some great advice from car accident attorneys Cantor Injury Lawyers as to what is personal injury law.
 Personal injury law is a legal field involving civil lawsuits filed against a negligent person or other entity, such as a business.
 The term “tort” stems from a Latin word meaning harm or wrongdoing.
 Unlike criminal law, a tort does not involve government punishment of a wrongdoer.
 Instead, the at-fault party is held responsible by a court of law on behalf of the wronged person.
 The punishment is usually enacted in the form of a requirement to pay the victim or plaintiff a set sum of money.

 Most personal injury lawsuits are based on negligence.
 The doctrine of negligence requires a violation of the societal obligation that each person has to avoid causing harm to others.
 Negligence may not lead to harm in every instance, and some accidents are impossible to avoid.
 This makes it more difficult to show that a defendant acted negligently.
 In order to establish liability for injury, the plaintiff must show that the defendant acted in a way that a reasonable person would not have.